voydrealm/File-Viewer-App/README.md

 # File Viewer

-A portable, keyboard-driven multimedia file viewer and playlist organizer written in Python using PyQt5 and VLC.
-Designed for USB use, the app works with portable file paths and supports rich navigation, file management, and playlist handling.
+A portable, keyboard-driven multimedia file viewer and playlist handler written in Python using PyQt5 and VLC.
+This app allows you to view and make playlists to sort files .
+Display, randomize, save and relocate files with customizable key binds.
+Moderately fast, lots of code, lots of bugs, but still useable and a good platform to build off of.
+Most of the code was generated using GPT 4o.
+Feel free to fork and build off of :)

 ---